 In SQLite we can use Case statement with Select, Update, Delete, Where, Order By, Having clauses to get required values by defining multiple conditions based on our requirement.

-Following is the syntax of SQLite CASE statement.
+Following is the syntax of the SQLite CASE statement.

 WHEN [condition.1] THEN [expression.1]